poonamphate/Recommendation-System/README.md

 http://www2.informatik.uni-freiburg.de/~cziegler/BX/

 ### How to run the code
 Code for recommendation system is provided in IPython notebook.
-To run the code, please download the IPython notebook and follow steps below:
+To run the code, please download the IPython notebook(RecommenderSystemBookCrossingsDataset.ipynb) and follow steps below:
 1. Open IPython window in browser
 2. On files tab, select upload button and browse to the location of downloaded notebook.
 3. Run the notebook by pressing keys (SHIFT + Enter)